Church

 only outcasts had roomed there before

-yet I knew of her kindness and smiles
+yet I knew of her kindness and smile

 Her room was across from our kitchen